About the Quidi Vidi Artisan Studios:

 Linda’s Inn of Olde serves cold beverages, as well as soup and sandwiches on occasion.

 There are three (3) trails/walks that start in Quidi Vidi.

 The first is Quidi Vidi Lake, which is a part of the Grand Concourse trail.
 It is four (4) kilometres and has a lovely trail that passes in front of the Boathouse, a park, and a dog park.

 The second is Cuckold’s Cove trail which goes up to Signal Hill.
 It takes about a half hour to get to the top depending on your speed, but be careful, it’s very steep and has many steps.

 The third is Sugarloaf Path.
 It’s nine (9) kilometres and goes down to Logy Bay.
 It has spectacular scenery including a beautiful view of Quidi Vidi.

-Professional photograph for weddings, grads and events is not permitted inside the Plantation, however the docks outside are public and often used for this purpose.
+Professional photograph for weddings, grads and events is not permitted inside the building, however the docks outside are public and often used for this purpose.
 For tourists or customers who would like to take photographs of the artisans or their work on site, please ask permission from each individual artisan first as they each have different preferences.
-We love seeing your purchases on social media, so feel free to share any items you’ve bought at The Plantation with hashtag #quidividiartisans
+We love seeing your purchases on social media, so feel free to share any items you’ve bought at The Artisan Studios with hashtag #qvvstudios